Another damned compilation list: fourteen important grunge era compilations

 Home Alive (Epic, 1996)

-After Gits singer Mia Zapata was murdered in July 1993, a number of artists in Seattle started Home Alive, an organization dedicated to provide resources, such as self-defense classes, to those in Seattle.
+After Gits singer Mia Zapata was murdered in July 1993, some of Mia's friends in Seattle started Home Alive, an organization dedicated to provide resources, such as self-defense classes, to those in Seattle.
 This two-cd compilation was released in 1996 to benefit this organization.
 This comp features some of the heavyweights of the northwest music scene (Pearl Jam, Soundgarden, Nirvana) along with other local acts like the Gits, 7 Year Bitch, Fastbacks, Love Battery, the Posies, Alcohol Funnycar and the Supersuckers.